Can Allergies or Stress Cause Eye Twitching? 5 Common Causes You Should Know About

 3. Caffeine

 We start our day with it, then follow with the requisite mid-morning pick-me-up.
 By the time afternoon rolls around, it’s time for another beverage of caffeinated delight.
-Coffee, soda pop, and tea all have caffeine in them (unless you are drinking the decaf variety), which acts as a stimulant that can increase eyelid spasms and twitching.
+Coffee, soda pop, and tea all have caffeine in them (unless you are drinking the decaf variety) and can increase eyelid spasms and twitching.
 If you think your caffeine intake may be to blame, try to cut back.
 It may be rough, but it could get rid of the annoying twitches.

 4. Dry Eyes